A quick guide to LINQ with examples

 , let’s continue to do that.

-But, there is one advantage of using query syntax over extension methods.
-We can create intermediate variables with the let
+But there is one advantage of using query syntax over extension methods: we can create intermediate variables with the let

 keyword.